vhavlena/ranker/README.md

 where `INPUT` is an input automaton (if the file is not provided, the automaton is taken from the standard input) and `OPTIONS` are from the following:
 ```
       -h, --help                        Display this help menu
+      INPUT                             The name of a file in the HOA (Hanoi
+                                        Omega Automata) or the BA format.
+If the
+                                        file is not provided, the automaton is
+                                        taken from the standard input.
       --stats                           Print summary statistics
       --delay=[version]                 Use delay optimization, versions: old,
                                         new, random, subset, stirling
       --check=[word]                    Product of the result with a given word
       --flow=[dataflow]                 Data flow analysis [light/inner]
       -w[value], --weight=[value]       Weight parameter for delay - value in
                                         <0,1>
       --no-elevator-rank                Don't update rank upper bound of each
                                         macrostate based on elevator automaton
                                         structure
       --det-beg                         Rank 0/1 to all states in the D/IW
                                         component in the beginning
       --eta4                            Max rank optimization - eta 4 only when
                                         going from some accepting state
       --elevator-test                   Test if INPUT is an elevator automaton
       --debug                           Print debug statistics
       --light                           Use lightweight optimizations
       --preprocess=[value...]
 Preprocessing
                                         [copyiwa/copydet/copyall/copytrivial/copyheur/accsat/no-red]
       --sd                              Use semideterminization
       --iw-sim                          Use direct simulation
       --iw-sat                          Macrostates saturation
       --no-backoff                      Do NOT use backoff
       --version                         Git commit version
       --ncsb-lazy                       Use NCSB-lazy for SD complementation
       --no-tba                          Do NOT use TBA preprocessing
       --best                            Use the settings leading to smallest
                                         possible automata
+      --sl                              Use self-loop waiting optimization
+      --iw-orig-only                    Use original IW procedure only
+      --iw-prune-only                   Use pruning optimization in IW
+                                        complementation
+      --sd-ncsb-lazy-only               Use NCSB-Lazy procedure only
+      --sd-ncsb-maxrank-only            Use NCSB-MaxRank procedure only
 ```

 ### Evaluation and Benchmarks